Chief Executive Officer and Managing Partner

 Julie is an experienced administrative and human resources manager with over 20 years of experience.
 She holds a Master’s in Public Administration, is driven by organization and efficiency and takes pride in providing excellent service to clients and colleagues.
 She currently resides in Colchester with her husband and two children and enjoys exercising, cooking and being outside to enjoy all the seasons of Vermont.

 Alicyn Trask, PA-C, MMSc

-Alicyn is a Physician Associate with 17 years of experience in clinical practice specializing in the integration of mental and physical health.
-She graduated summa cum laude from the University of Colorado, Boulder majoring in psychology and neuroscience before completing her Master’s degree in medical science at Emory University.
-She has specialized advanced training in dermatology and is passionate about finding ways to balance physical and mental wellness amidst the challenges of every day life.
-In her free time, she loves to get outdoors and spend time with her husband, daughter and 2 dogs.
+Alicyn is a Physician Associate with 18 years experience specializing in the integration of mental and physical health.
+She graduated summa cum laude from the University of Colorado, Boulder in 2000 majoring in psychology and neuroscience before completing her Master’s degree in medical science at Emory University in 2005.
+She is currently pursuing a Doctorate of Medical Science in Psychiatry.
+She has specialized advanced training in dermatology and is passionate about finding ways to balance physical and mental wellness amidst the challenges of everyday life.
+She loves to teach on topics ranging from the neuroscience of addiction to nutrition to mindfulness.
+In her free time, she enjoys practicing yoga and spending time hiking with her family and 2 dogs.